3 4 Right Angle

 The 3-4-5 triangle's simplicity and direct application of the Pythagorean theorem make it incredibly useful in various practical situations:

-• Construction: Carpenters and builders often use this triangle to ensure that corners are perfectly square.
+• Construction: Carpenters and builders often use this triangle to check that corners are perfectly square.
 By measuring 3 units along one leg, 4 units along the other, and checking if the diagonal measures 5 units, they can verify the accuracy of a 90-degree angle.
 This technique is crucial for building foundations, walls, and other structures.

 Beyond the 3-4-5 Triangle: Other Pythagorean Triples